freenas/freenas-docs/userguide/storage.rst

 * **RAIDZ3:** requires at least five disks

-* **log device:** requires at least one dedicated device, SSD is recommended
+* **log device:** requires at least one dedicated device, a fast, low-latency, power-protected SSD is recommended

 * **cache device:** requires at least one dedicated device, SSD is recommended

-When more than five disks are being used, consideration must be give to the optimal layout for the best performance and scalability.
+When more than five disks are used, consideration must be given to the optimal layout for the best performance and scalability.
 An overview of the recommended disk group sizes as well as more information about log and cache devices can be found in the